Table of Contents

 Get started with your planned giving program

 Planned giving is a large undertaking for a nonprofit organization, but its benefits, too, are huge.
-While major gifts fundraising is a quicker way to generate large income, planned giving encourages donors who would not otherwise be able to contribute significantly to your charity.
+While major planned gifts fundraising is a quicker way to generate large income, planned giving encourages donors who would not otherwise be able to contribute significantly to your charity.

 Begin the process of legacy giving today.
 If you need help planning your strategy, use our nonprofit fundraising template as a step-by-step guide and checklist.